tbraeck/barter_barn/README.md

 ## General Information
-- Drawing Ideas Now was created to inspire every artist or budding artist for drawing or creative ideas.
-One of the most frustrating aspects of art creation or art education is having enough creative ideas to inspire art creation itself.
-That's where this app comes to the rescue.
-This site is intended to be a comprehensive search database for all random drawing ideas curated by members themselves.
-- Their are so many resources online for educators but this site is a singularity for all of those resources.
+-  The site was created to be a to be a site similar to Craigslist that would be a resource for people who want to barter good or services or to give goods or services away for free.
+Barter Barn was created with the intention of bringing more connection to community members, to help people save money and time, and to perhaps cultivate a sense of connectedness, kindness, and compassion amongst community members.
+This site is intended to be a comprehensive forum-centered community space where members can share. trade, barter, and give freely of their goods and services.

 ## Technologies Used
 - Frontend: ReactJS 18.2.0
 - Backend: Ruby on Rails 7.0.7.2
 - VS Code - version 1.81.1
+- Active Storage (image_uploading/ storage)

 ## Features
 List the ready features here:
-- Category link that goes to all drawing categories.
+- Things to Barter button links to all three of the forums.
-- CategoryCard that holds all associated drawings.
+- Forumcard holds all of the forum data for the different forums.
 - User specific login and associated User Profile.
-- Each drawing in the UserProfile can be edited or deleted.
-Drawings in the general category card can be added to the UserProfile.
+- User can create new items and save or claim other user's items.

 ## Screenshots